Some notes on a Fibonacci-Lucas identity: Discussion

 \section{Discussion}

 This section is devoted to discuss in detail some special cases of Theorems \ref{thm_Luc} and \ref{thm_Luc2}, hereby paying special attention to Fibonacci and Lucas polynomials $F_n(x)$ and $L_n(x)$, respectively.
-We will rediscover some identities from \cite{ameed_zeyada18} but also present new relations that we did not find in the literature and deserve recognition.
+The polynomial identities presented in Proposition \ref{main_prop_1} below are also special cases of Theorem~1 in \cite{Chung}.
+We think, however, that they are worth to be discussed.
+In the course of discussion we will rediscover some identities from \cite{ameed_zeyada18} but also present new relations that we did not find in the literature and deserve recognition.